The Kaplan Group logo

 The company distinguishes itself through the professional background of its collectors—many hold MBAs or JDs and previously served as senior executives, international negotiators, and technology company leaders.
 Leadership collectively claims over $500 million in completed mergers, acquisitions, and licensing deals.
 They explicitly avoid predictive dialers, letter series, and script-reading collectors, instead employing custom approaches tailored to individual claims.
 The company reports a 97% success rate on collection efforts achieved without litigation and an 85% success rate on large viable claims.

-The Kaplan Group positions itself as a specialized B2B collections firm for the technology and Silicon Valley business community, not a consumer debt collection agency.
+The Kaplan Group positions itself as a listed B2B collections firm for the technology and Silicon Valley business community, not a consumer debt collection agency.
 Potential clients should verify that this service applies to their specific receivables situation and understand that the contingency model means fees are only paid upon successful collection.
 The company's focus on large commercial claims suggests it may not be appropriate for small or consumer debts.

 When evaluating debt relief companies, consumers should compare settlement programs against alternatives like debt consolidation loans, which combine multiple debts into a single fixed-rate payment.
 Credit counseling through nonprofit agencies offers free budgeting help without impacting credit scores.
 For those whose credit has already been damaged, credit repair services can address inaccurate negative items on reports.
 Personal loans for bad credit may provide funds for debt payoff at lower rates than credit cards, and credit monitoring services help track progress throughout the recovery process.
 Consolidating high-interest balances into a single installment loan with a fixed rate can reduce total interest paid and simplify monthly budgeting.